Advertiser Disclosure

 Upon reaching any level of status, 20 eUpgrade credits are deposited into your account as a Core Benefit.
 This means that anyone with Aeroplan Elite Status will have at least 20 eUpgrade credits to use throughout the year.

-Depending on which level of status you’ve reached, you can choose more eUpgrades from Bundle 1 of your Select Benefits.
-If you use Flight Passes, you can earn more eUpgrades from Bundle 2 of your Select Benefits.
+Depending on which level of status you’ve reached, you can choose more eUpgrades from your Select Benefits.
+If you use Flight Passes, you can earn more eUpgrades from your purchase

 Furthermore, travellers with Aeroplan 50K status and above can earn additional eUpgrade credits as Threshold Rewards.